razpinator/gmx/README.md

 **Go-based Installer:**

-For users who prefer a native Go installer, you can use the Go-based installer:
+For users who prefer a native Go installer:

 ```bash
 # Download and run the Go installer